I'll be teaching the 2/3 class again this year, after teaching the first half of last year, and the last half of the year before.

 I made these two posters for my class.
 The first I explained here and the second is the Lord's Prayer.
 I still need t make a matching one for the Apostles Creed.

-I grabbed these form various unnamed sites online, and edited them to fit the paper.
+I grabbed these from various unnamed sites online, and edited them to fit the paper.
 The first is the books of the Bible, and the other two are different ways of looking at the Liturgical year.

 These are my Whole Brain teaching rules posters from First Grade By the Sea.
 I've mentioned before how much I love these!
 There's none for either raise your hand that also had an appropriate bible verse, so I'm omitting it for now since I usually only have at most 5 students, and they are often too shy to raise their little hands.
 We'll see how the first few weeks go to see if I add it later.